 Old and fresh at the same time

-Let’s say you have a recurring marketing activity, e.g. a yearly report about the financial sector outlook.
+Let’s say you have a recurring digital project or marketing activity, e.g. a yearly report about the financial sector outlook.
 This financial sector outlook has a dedicated web page where you can read about this year’s key findings and download the report.
 This page and its URL now builds trust with Google.

 Why would you want to throw this trust away the next year with a completely new page and URL?
 Keep the URL, but update the contents of the page.
 In that way, search engines can see that the URL is both tenured and fresh, rating it higher on the results page.